LatinoDocs/Manual-Latino.en-USA/docs/About-Latino.rst

 I code in English, why learn Latino?
 --------------------------------------
-There is no right answer to this one.
+There is no right answer to this question.
 If you enjoin experience new ways to programming and like challenge yourself on a new adventure, then Latino may be a wonderful experience for you.

 However, If you are a native Spanish speaker or similar such as Portuguese or Italian, this could be a great opportunity to learn a super easy-to-learn programming language similar to your own language.